capactio/website/docs/feature/policy-configuration.md

             # (...)
     ```

 Engine will search for rules for a given Interface in the same order as specified in the list above.
-If an entry for a given Interface is found, then Engine uses it to fetch Implementations from OCH.
+If an entry for a given Interface is found, then Engine uses it to fetch Implementations from Hub.

 For every Interface, Cluster Admin can set the order of selected Implementations, based on theirs constraints.
-The order of the list is important, as it is taken into account by Engine during queries to OCH.
+The order of the list is important, as it is taken into account by Engine during queries to Hub.
 Engine iterates over list of `oneOf` items until it finds at least one Implementation satisfying the Implementation constraints.

 ### Selecting Implementations